Firelack/FreeInventory/README.md

 ![Minecraft](https://img.shields.io/badge/Minecraft-1.21.x-green?style=flat-square&logo=minecraft)
 ![License](https://img.shields.io/badge/License-MIT-blue?style=flat-square)

-**Free Inventory** removes the vanilla restriction that forces your inventory and other GUI screens to close when standing inside a Nether portal.
+**Free Inventory** removes the vanilla restriction that forces your inventory and other GUI screens to close when standing inside a Nether portal or other similar portals (with mods).

 Normally, when the portal animation starts, Minecraft closes any open container.
-With this mod, you can organize your inventory, chat, or configure your game even while teleporting!
+With this mod, you can organize your inventory, open GUI or access the escape menu even while teleporting!

 This is a **Client-Side** mod.
 You can use it on any server (Vanilla, Paper, Spigot, etc.) without needing the server to install it.

-## 🤝 Compatibility & Recommendations

-This mod works perfectly on its own, but it is designed to be paired with **InvMove**.

-* **[InvMove](https://www.curseforge.com/minecraft/mc-mods/invmove)** allows you to walk while your inventory is open.
-* **[Free Inventory](https://www.curseforge.com/minecraft/mc-mods/free-inventory)** keeps your inventory open inside the portal.

-**Combined:** You can walk into a portal with your inventory open, check your items while the nausea effect plays, and walk out the other side !

 ## 🚀 Features

-* ✅ **Keep Inventory Open:** Open and manage your inventory inside Nether portals.
+* ✅ **Keep Inventory Open:** Open and manage your inventory inside Nether portals and other similar portals (with compatible mods).
 * ✅ **No GUI Closing:** Prevents pause menu, inventory, and other screens from being forced closed by portal logic.
 * ✅ **Seamless Teleportation:** You continue to be teleported even while menus are open (the game does not pause).
 * ✅ **Client-Side Only:** No server installation required.

+## 🤝 Compatibility

+### Recommended Pairing

+This mod is designed to be paired with **InvMove** for the best experience.

+* **[InvMove](https://www.curseforge.com/minecraft/mc-mods/invmove)** allows you to walk while your inventory is open.
+* **[Free Inventory](https://www.curseforge.com/minecraft/mc-mods/free-inventory)** keeps your inventory open inside the portal.

+**Combined:** You can walk into a portal with your inventory open, check your items while the nausea effect plays, and walk out the other side !

+### Supported Portals

+Free Inventory automatically detects and works with portals from many popular mods, including :

+* **Minecraft Vanilla** (Nether Portal)
+* **The Aether**
+* **Deeper and Darker**
+* **Custom Portals**
+* *And any other mod using blocks with "portal" in their name!*

+>Note : These mods are only compatible with the versions of Minecraft that they share with Free Inventory.

 ## 📦 Requirements